sruffner/XSort/xsort/assets/views.md

 ### Templates

-This view displays the mean spike waveforms, or _spike templates_, of each neural unit in the current display list on each of up to 16 analog data channels.
+This view displays the mean spike waveforms, or _spike templates_, of each neural unit in the current display focus list on each of up to 16 analog data channels.
 The templates are laid out in small subplots labeled with the source channel index.
-As in all the data views, the waveform trace color matches the highlight color assigned to the unit: blue for the first selected unit in the display list -- the _primary unit_ --, red for the second, and yellow for the third.
+As in all the data views, the waveform trace color matches the highlight color assigned to the unit: royal blue for the first unit in the display list -- the _primary focus unit_ --, red for the second, and yellow for the third.

 All spike templates are 10 milliseconds in duration, starting 1 ms prior to the spike occurrence time.
 However, in many